MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 ## Operational excellence

 Monitoring and diagnostics are crucial.
-Not only can you measure performance statistics but also use metrics troubleshoot and remediate issues quickly.
+Not only can you measure performance statistics, but also use metrics troubleshoot and remediate issues quickly.
 We recommend you review the [Operational excellence design principles](/azure/architecture/framework/devops/principles) and the [Day-2 operations guide](/architecture/operator-guides/aks/day-2-operations-guide).

 When discussing operational excellence with Azure Kubernetes Service, it's important to distinguish between *cluster operational excellence* and *workload operational excellence*.
-Cluster security is a shared responsibility between the cluster admin and their resource provider, while workload security is the domain of a developer.
+Cluster operations is a shared responsibility between the cluster admin and their resource provider, while workload operations is the domain of a developer.
 Azure Kubernetes Service has considerations and recommendations for both of these roles.

 In the **design checklist** and **list of recommendations** below, call-outs are made to indicate whether each choice is applicable to cluster architecture, workload architecture, or both.